Xapne/twow-linux/server/README.linux.md

   file is part of the install and should not be deleted: without it a stopped database may be brought back on a different port.
 - The Windows leftovers (`*.bat`, `bin/*.exe`, `bin/*.dll`,
-  `mariadb-10.3.39-winx64/`) are unused now.
-The old Windows MariaDB data dir still holds the original DB snapshot, so keep it until you have backups.
+  `mariadb-10.3.39-winx64/`) are unused.
+The original database snapshot is still held in the old Windows MariaDB data directory, which should be retained until backups exist.
-- The game client stays under Wine: run `WoW.exe` in `../client` (realmlist already points at 127.0.0.1).
-Never run TurtleWoW.exe.
+- The game client stays under Wine: `WoW.exe` in `../client` is the entry point, with realmlist already pointing at 127.0.0.1.
+TurtleWoW.exe must not be started; it patches the client and requires WebView2.

 ## Start order (every session)

-Three terminals, in this order, wait for each to be ready:
+Three terminals, in this order, each started once the previous one is ready:

 1. `./1-start-mysql.sh`   - ready at "ready for connections"
 2. `./2-realm-server.sh`  - ready at "Login server is up and running"